-It was 1987, and I was making my regular pilgrimage to Music Factory in Times Square, searching for goodies of the audible kind.
-Passing the Buddha-like figure of Stanley Platzer, the store manager who seemed permanently ensconced behind a small counter near the front of the store, I eagerly flipped through the latest releases on labels like Cold Chillin’, Prism, Fresh, and First Priority.
+It was 1987, and a nervous teenager, palms sweaty, made his way to the grimy old Times Square, hoping to score.
+I wasn’t looking for any of the typical contraband the “Deuce” was then known for, but making my regular pilgrimage to Music Factory in Times Square, searching for goodies of the audible kind.
+Passing the Buddha-like figure of Stan Platzer, the rotund store manager who seemed permanently ensconced behind a small counter near the front of the no-frills, bustling record store, I eagerly thumbed through the latest releases on labels like Cold Chillin’, Prism, Fresh, and First Priority.

-On the wall there were a few mysterious records that caught my eye.
-Looking over the titles, I saw things like “Apache,” “Big Beat,” “Honky Tonk Woman,” but no artists were listed.
-Were these some Pickwick-style knock-offs by a no-name cover band?
-Why were songs by the Rolling Stones and Billy Squier, two bands that personified mainstream rock-n-roll, loitering in the prime real estate of wall space reserved for the hottest slices of the underground music then known as “new school rap”?
-I didn’t know, and didn’t give it much thought, quickly snatching up the “Pickin’ Boogers” and “Juice Crew Dis” singles.
+On the wall, removed from the racks, a few mysterious records caught my eye.
+Looking over the titles—“Apache,” “Big Beat,” “Honky Tonk Woman,” the words generic yet vaguely familiar—I saw no artists listed.
+Were these some low budget knock-offs by a no-name cover band?
+Why were songs by the Rolling Stones and Billy Squier, two acts that personified mainstream rock-n-roll, loitering in the prime real estate of wall space reserved for the hottest slices of the underground music known at the time as “new school rap”?
+I didn’t know, and didn’t give it much thought, quickly making my sought-after transaction and hustling back to the subway clutching the “Pickin’ Boogers” and “Juice Crew Dis” singles.

 Flashback to a few years before.
 Late at night, high up on the radio dial, I would occasionally hear weird collages of music that seeped into my subconscious and laid the foundation that would eventually explain this phenomena to me.
-Cheech and Chong talkin’ some bullshit, suddenly a heavy beat pounded through (that made even a playin’-the-wall herb like me want to shake my pants), repeating and stuttering back on itself, then—wait, what’s that weird electronic outer space-sounding noise…into something that sounds like “White Lines,” but I know that’s not Melle Mel.
+Cheech and Chong routines suddenly bisected by a pounding drum beat that made even a playin’-the-wall herb like me want to shake my pants, repeating, reversing and stuttering back on itself, then—wait, what’s that weird electronic outer space-sounding noise?…into something that sounds like “White Lines,” but I know that’s not Melle Mel.
 I rummaged through a shoebox to find a tape I could record over.

-Rap music had been sort of a novelty for me; I was not a b-boy from the Bronx, simply a kid into music.
-The popular rap hits of the early ’80s were records I bought, but they didn’t hold any particular prominence over the rest of the pop music of the day.
+Rap music had been a sort of novelty for me; I was not a b-boy from the Bronx, simply a kid with an expanding taste in music.
+The popular rap hits of the early ’80s were records I bought, but they didn’t hold any particular prominence in my world over the rest of the pop music of the day.
 But by the mid-’80s things had changed.
 I had always been an avid taper of radio shows, and my ear steadily gravitated towards the sounds I was hearing.
 When I discovered stores like Music Factory, I made them my Mecca, quickly becoming a fanatic of what were clearly the freshest sounds out there.

-As sampling became more prevalent, I started to hear elements in the new jams that I recognized.
-I couldn’t quite place most of them, but they were familiar as a Beatles melody.
+As sampling became more prevalent, these sounds became even more appealing to me.
+I started to hear elements in the new jams that I recognized.
+Like those vaguely evocative song titles, I couldn’t quite place most of them, but they were familiar as a Beatles melody.
 A friend hipped me to the fact that a funky cowbell riff I loved so much was in fact from a song called “Mardi Gras.”
-I started examining those cheap-looking records that had SUPER DISCO BRAKES written in big block type across the front, and soon enough came across one with a song that fit the description.
+I started examining those cheap-looking records that had SUPER DISCO BRAKE’S written in big block type across the front, and soon enough came across one with a song that fit the description.

 In spite of this minor obstacle, a flame had been sparked which only gained in intensity.
 I quickly graduated to the superior pressings of Street Beat Records’s Ultimate Breaks & Beats series, then in its prime—already to fourteen volumes or so by the time I got to them.
-UBB #9 with the cover showing a dancing figure that looked like an Oscar statuette come to spasmodic life was my toe in the water and I was immediately hooked.
-What you're reading here is a study, an attempt to get at why tunes on these records have such resonance, but above all a tribute to an essential ingredient of hip-hop.
+My toe in the water was UBB #9, with the cover illustration of a dancing Oscar statuette come to spasmodic life, and I was immediately hooked.
+What you're reading here is a study, an attempt to get at why these records have had such resonance, and above all a tribute to an essential ingredient of hip-hop.

 If all this seems abstract and removed from where we’re at these days, let me take you back.
 A party, just getting bubbling.
 The room is not too big, not too small.
 A few groups of ladies, some fellas maintaining neutral ground.
 The DJ has a stack of 45s in front of him and has begun cueing up the next.
 The groove sends a wave of bass up from your feet, meeting the highs and mids in your chest and causing an involuntary ripple of your torso.
 The fellas nod.
 The ladies swing heads appreciatively.
 Alright.
 Suddenly a grin breaks out on one of your crew.
 They've caught the intro for the next song being brought in.
 BAM!
 The DJ brings the fader over and the rest of the room shares the joy as energy starts building in the rapidly filling room.
 It doesn’t stop there, feet begin shuffling as drums you have heard since childhood get worked out, snapping and splintering as the DJ gets busy with two copies of the same joint.
 The next jam comes in and by now somebody is going for theirs, body working in time to a groove as sweet and familiar as the fragrance of spring.
 The next record hits the spot like a perfect pick-and-roll and you know you’re in the right place.
 The room is full, the party is live, and it’s just begun.